nand-n/gopher/README.md

 mutex are used to provide synchronization b/n concurent goroutines to prevent data races and ensures that only one goroutine can access a shared resource ata a time.
 Mutext stands for 'mutual exclusion' and it allows you to controll access to shared resources safely

+### Atomic

+Package atomic provides low-level atomic memory primitives use full for implementing synchronization algorithms.

+it allows to synchronize race conditions